E-Printer/Booking-system2/README.md

 ### Typography

-[Google Fonts](www.googlefonts.com) and choose Roboto for the main body text, Lato for H1 headings and Noticia Text for the Brand.
+Using [Google Fonts](www.googlefonts.com), chose Roboto for the main body text, Lato for H1 headings and Noticia Text for the Brand.

 <img src=static/images/fonts.png image alt="screenshot of Google fonts selected for project" width="600">